Hurricane Dorian nudges Florida coast as it heads toward Carolinas

 Sept.
-4 -- Hurricane Dorian is moving up along the central Florida coastline on a path forecasters say will lead it to the Carolina coast, where officials have declared a federal emergency.
+4 -- Forecasters say Hurricane Dorian is moving in a northwesterly direction parallel to the Florida coast, on a path they say will bring hurricane conditions to parts of northern Florida and the Carolinas Wednesday.

-The National Hurricane Center said in its 5 a.m. update Wednesday Dorian was about 90 miles east of Daytona Beach, Fla., 126 miles northeast of Orlando and 143 miles southeast of Jacksonville, moving northwest at 8 mph.
+The National Hurricane Center said in its 8 a.m. update Wednesday Dorian was about 95 miles east of Daytona Beach, Fla., and 135 miles southeast of Jacksonville, moving northwest at 8 mph.
 It carried maximum sustained winds of 105 mph, well above the threshold for Category 2 strength.

 The storm is projected to begin a northwesterly motion Wednesday morning, followed by a turn to the north in the evening, the NHC said.